kannankvs/kvskSONiC/Becoming-a-contributor.md

 `This document provides general information about the ways of contribution to the SONiC Community.
 ## Joining the SONiC Community

- A member can contribute the community by signing in Github and can access the SONiC contribution.
-A member can join the various SONiC groups and can start attending actively over the weekly discussion on the ongoing activities.
-You can find SONiC mailing list [here](https://azure.github.io/SONiC/contact.html).
+ SONiC community welcomes new members to join this open source community project and contribute for SONiC development.

-1)Please get familiar with our [governance document](https://github.com/Azure/SONiC/blob/master/governance.md);
+ 1)Please get familiar with our [governance document](https://github.com/Azure/SONiC/blob/master/governance.md)

-2)Please get familiar with [code of conduct](https://github.com/Azure/SONiC/blob/master/CODE_OF_CONDUCT.md);
+ 2) Members are expected to follow the [code of conduct](https://github.com/Azure/SONiC/blob/master/CODE_OF_CONDUCT.md) and agree.

-3)Members are welcome to join the mailing list
+ 3) Members are welcome to join the [mailing list](https://azure.github.io/SONiC/contact.html) and start attending the weekly discussion on the ongoing activities to contribute.

-4)Members can opt to join the work groups and can contribute towards it.
+ 4) Members are welcome to join the [sub work groups](https://azure.github.io/SONiC/workgroups.html) and contribute.

+ 5) Members shall go through the [SONiC webpage](https://azure.github.io/SONiC/) and [SONiC Wiki](https://github.com/Azure/SONiC/wiki) and familiarize themselves about the basics.

 # Legal
 We welcome everyone to contribute to SONiC project.
 A [Contribution License Agreement](https://www.1eswiki.com/wiki/Automating_Contribution_License_Agreements) is required before you making a contribution to the open source project.